×

 • Certain drugs: Anaemia is a side effect of some medications because they can cause hemolysis or interfere with the production of red blood cells.

-• Taking alcohol can lead to a fall in haemoglobin levels.
+• Consuming Alcohol: Drinking alcohol can lead to a fall in haemoglobin levels.

 Normal haemoglobin levels can vary slightly based on age, sex, and other factors.
-However, in general, adult males with haemoglobin levels below 13.5 g/dL, adult females with levels below 12.0 g/dL, and children with levels below 11 g/dl are considered low.
+However, in general, adult males with haemoglobin levels below 13.5 g/dL, adult females with levels below 12.0 g/dL, and children with levels below 11 g/dL are considered to have low levels.

 The subsequent actions can effectively raise haemoglobin levels and advance general well-being: